 Make sure you save a tablespoon of the culture from this batch to make your next batch!

 – I love my yoghurt thick and creamy so I add milk powder.
-If I’m in frugal mode I make the whole thing out of milk powder!
+I usually make the whole thing out of milk powder!
 Yes it works just as well.
-If the packet states use one cup of powder to 3 cups of water, I make sure my mixture is more concentrated.
+If the milk powder packet states use one cup of powder to 3 cups of water, I make sure my mixture is more concentrated.
 So for a litre of yoghurt I’d do 2 cups of powder to 4 cups of water.

 – Shaking the jar vigorously causes lots of bubbles to form.
 The powder will often be suspended in the bubbles and not mix through which is why I suggest stirring it in to dissolve the powder.